Efficient Test Collection Construction via Active Learning: RELATED WORK

-For AL document selection, we evaluate the CAL and SAL methods \citet{cormack2014evaluation} assess in the domain of e-discovery, where they focus on set-based rather than ranked retrieval.
-They find that CAL is more effective than SAL, but they neither discuss or use sampling to address imbalance in classifier training data nor do they investigate how class imbalance contributes to CAL's superior performance.
-Judging cost is also measured differently in this domain: no document can be ``screened in'' automatically since all must be reviewed for privilege following discovery.
-Finally, they truncate each document to its first $30,000$ bytes.
+For AL document selection, we evaluate the same CAL and SAL methods \cite{Rahman2019www} that \cite{cormack2014evaluation} assess in the domain of e-discovery, where they focus on set-based rather than ranked retrieval.
+Moreover, judging cost is also measured differently in e-discovery: no document can be ``screened in'' automatically since all must be reviewed for privilege following discovery.
+Recently, \citet{cormack2018beyond} propose a variant of ``S-CAL'' \citep{cormack_scalability_2016}, which rather than selecting the highest-scoring documents for relevance judgment, randomly samples some documents from those the highest-scoring documents for annotation.
+They report results on the collected human relevance judgments (e.g. TREC pool documents) but not hybrid judging.

+\citet{carterette2007semiautomatic} apply \citet{carterette2006minimal}'s document selection method to iteratively collect relevance judgments.
+Based on the cluster hypothesis, their per-topic logistic regression classifier estimates the probability of relevance of an unjudged document conditional on its similarity to other judged documents in the cluster (e.g. relevant and non-relevant document clusters).
+A key difference with our work is that their document selection strategy relies on having run a shared task.

-Similarly, \citet{nguyen2015combining} investigate AL-based relevance judging in the domain of systematic-review in medicine, which bears much in common with e-discovery \cite{Lease16-medir}.
-As above, AL is used to reduce labeling costs but without intent to construct a test collection or evaluate IR systems based on automatic labels.
+Similarly, \citet{nguyen2015combining} investigate AL-based relevance judging in the domain of systematic-review in medicine, which bears much in common with e-discovery \citep{Lease16-medir}.
+As above, AL is used to reduce labeling costs, but without intent to construct a test collection or evaluate IR systems based on automatic labels.
 They also adopt a finite-pool evaluation setting, but unlike us, they use both trusted judges and crowds in combination for human judging.

-\citet{baruah2016optimizing} propose two AL-based approaches to reduce the labor that is required for annotating {\em nugget} relevance.
-By computing the likelihood of a sentence containing a nugget, their AL-based approaches develop an ordered-list of the sentence and nugget pairs to be annotated.
-However, AL is employed here to ease the nugget annotation task without intending to develop a test collection.